almeyras/IP-over-LoRa/README.md

 ## Scripts
 Before you start:
 - Transmission modes require M0=0, M1=0, which are handled by the script.
+- EBYTE modules use an addressing system for layer 2.
+Just may it to broadcast mode for your tests.
 - Change tty line _(/dev/ttyS0, ttyAMA0...)_ according to your Raspberry Pi model and configuration (Bluetooth disabled in order to avoid mini-UART).
 Check [UART configuration](https://www.raspberrypi.org/documentation/configuration/uart.md) and available lines using `ls /dev/tty*` and `ls -l /dev/serial*`.
 - Tweak tty baud rates according to your configuration.
 - MTU is configured in sizes lower than the buffer (240 bytes for E22, 512 bytes for E32).
 MTU = buffer - overhead.
 For example, if you use an E22 with tncattach ptp mode (4 overhead bytes), then MTU = 240 - 4 = 236